scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 Users are burdened with the task of creating Python environments for older versions of Jupyter to work with their favorite outdated snippet extension, all the while missing out on the new features of Jupyter.
 An obvious solution to this problem would be for the Jupyter developers to incorporate one of the snippet extensions into the base distribution of Jupyter to ensure that at least one form of support for snippets is always available.
 Using voice-triggered snippets external to Jupyter side steps the disruption of snippet extensions by breaking changes in new versions of Jupyter.

 ### Voice-triggered snippets can complement AI-assisted voice computing

 The use of voice-triggered snippets requires knowledge of the code that you want to insert.
 The act of acquiring this knowledge is the up-front cost that the user pays to gain access to quickly inserted code snippets that work.
 In contrast, AI coding assistants can find code that you do not know about to solve the problem described in your prompt.
-From personal experence, the retrieval of the correct code can take multiple iterations of refining the prompt.
+From personal experience, the retrieval of the correct code can take multiple iterations of refining the prompt.
 Expert prompt engineers will find the correct code in several minutes while beginners may take much longer.
-An area of future research is to use AI assistants that have large language models indexed on snipppet libraries to retrieve the correct voice-triggered snippet.
+An area of future research is to use AI assistants that have large language models indexed on snippet libraries to retrieve the correct voice-triggered snippet.

 ### Comparision with automated speech recogination extensions for Jupyter lab